 Beautifully made, in recent years the range of micro-drilling machines appears to have been trimmed down with previous models, such as the superb co-ordinate model shown here, no longer available.
 However, although only conventional drill presses are now listed, the range is extensive with numerous options available to satisfy a variety of specialist needs.

 Unlike the more conventional precision drills such as those by Derbyshire, Levin, and Bergeon, the Servo on this page was being arranged along the lines of a miniature jig borer with a compound table driven by fine-feed screws with large zeroing (metric scale) micrometer dials locked by non-upsetting face screws.
-Superbly constructed, the machine is of a rare type, with the few similar models ever offered being the first incarnation, the early Wolf Jahn, a handy drill/mill that was to be steadily developed through the Leinen BFL and subsequent copies by Ultra, Excel, Sigma and BCA; more recent models of the genre including the Leinen Micro Mill and possibly the American Precise.
+Superbly constructed, the machine is of a rare type with few similar ever being offered - though probably the very first, by Wolf Jahn, was a handy high-precision drill/mill that was to be steadily developed through the Leinen BFL and subsequent copies by Ultra, Excel, Sigma and BCA; more recent models of the genre including the Leinen Micro Mill and possibly the American Precise.

 Able to be swivelled, the drilling head was carried on a solid steel bar fixed to a boss formed as part of a casting that could be moved up and down a vertical way machined into the face of the main column.
 Vertical travel of the whole head assembly was by screw-driven feed (with travel measurement by a large zeroing micrometer dial) while quill travel was by both a quick-feed handle and a micro-feed dial - travel of the latter being by a front-facing, built-in dial indicator.
 A built-in light unit illuminated the job (a common fitting on this class of machine) while the spindle took readily-available 8 mm watchmaker collets - two current Bergeon types, for example, being a direct fit.
 Power came from a DC variable-speed motor, with a control dial on the left-hand face of the head - a round belt transmitting the drive by equal-size pulleys to the spindle.